DeclarativeHub/Bond/README.md

 Bond is a Swift binding framework that takes binding concept to a whole new level.
 It's simple, powerful, type-safe and multi-paradigm - just like Swift.

 Bond was created with two goals in mind: simple to use and simple to understand.
 One might argue whether the former implies the latter, but Bond will save you some thinking because both are true in this case.
-Its foundation are two simple classes - everything else are extensions and syntactic sugars.
+Its foundation are few simple classes - everything else are extensions and syntactic sugars.

-**Note: If you're migrating from Bond v3.x, check out the [migrating from v3 to v4](#migration-3-4) section.
-You should also re-read this document because some things have changed.**
+**Note: This document describes Bond v4.
+If you are using a previous version of the framework, check out the [Migration to Bond v4](#migration) section.
+Bond v4 will be the only officially supported version for Swift 2.0.**

 ## What can it do?